-Staying in the same room as the patient; Making sure breathing is strong; Asking questions to make sure patient is able to respond; Making sure that the patient uses the restroom regularly; Giving liquids and food as directed; Giving the proper doses of medicine and recording patient's response.
+Making sure breathing is strong;

+Asking questions to make sure patient is able to respond;

+Making sure that the patient uses the restroom regularly;

+Giving liquids and food as directed;

+Giving the proper doses of medicine and recording patient's response.

 All of these measures should be done on a regular basis over the course of the night.
 The intervals can be as frequent as every 5-15 minutes depending on the condition of the patient that you are caring for.
-If I have any question at all, I will call the doctor at 425 of 3223 or other numbers that are supplied to me.
-If there is any problem, I will immediate call 911 and the doctor at 425 990 3223 or other numbers that are supplied to me 990 I also understand that signing this form does not create a relationship between myself AFBPS; instead, my sole relationship is with the patient, who has chosen me to be the caretaker.
-Any failure on my part does not make AFBPS liable in any way. and My phone numbers are: Caretaker signature: Date:
+If I have any question at all, I will call the doctor at 425 990 3223 or other numbers that are supplied to me.
+If there is any problem, I will immediately call 911 and the doctor at 425 990 3223 or other numbers that are supplied to me..

+I also understand that signing this form does not create a relationship between myself and AFBPS; instead, my sole relationship is with the patient, who has chosen me to be the caretaker.
+Any failure on my part does not make AFBPS liable in any way.

+My phone numbers are: Caretaker signature: Date: